deepdoctection/deepdoctection/docs/tutorials/get_started_notebook.md

 There is no easy way yet to modify results.
-In tutorial **Diving deeper into the data structure** we will show how you can do this.
+In tutorial [Data structure](data_structure_notebook.md) we will show how you can do this.